-Former Fannie Mae (FNMA) Chief Financial Officer J. Timothy Howard was dropped from a shareholders’ securities fraud suit that claimed he hid the company’s $6.3 billion overstatement of earnings from 2001 to 2004.
+Former Fannie Mae (FNMA:US) Chief Financial Officer J. Timothy Howard was dropped from a shareholders’ securities fraud suit that claimed he hid the company’s $6.3 billion overstatement of earnings from 2001 to 2004.

 U.S. District Judge Richard Leon in Washington ruled today that the shareholders failed to show Howard was aware of attempts to conceal information from the U.S. Securities and Exchange Commission or that he withheld information from Fannie Mae auditors in an attempt to deceive investors.